 (4)Restructuring and related costs represents non-recurring costs associated with the Company’s announced restructuring plans.

-(5)For the three months ended March 31, 2021, Other represents amortization of inventory step-up recognized in Cost of sales related to Zyla acquired inventories sold.
-For the three months ended March 31, 2020, Other primarily represents a credit loss reserve recognized in the first quarter of 2020 in Other gain (loss) related the Company’s investment in a company engaged in medical research.
+(5)For the three and six months ended June 30, 2021 and the three months ended June 30, 2020, Other represents amortization of inventory step-up recognized in Cost of sales related to Zyla acquired inventories sold.
+For the six months ended June 30, 2020, Other also includes credit loss reserve recognized in the first quarter of 2020 in Other gain (loss) related the Company’s investment in a company engaged in medical research.

-(6)Represent the following one-time adjustments included in three months ended March 31, 2020:
+(6)Represent the following one-time adjustments included in three and six months ended June 30, 2020: